arijitsinha80/hid-sp18-405/Cluster/PI DHCP Server.md

-# PI DHCP Server tutorial
+# PI DHCP Server Tutorial

 This is a tutorial for setting up Dynamic Host Configuration Protocol (DHCP) server on a Raspberry Pi Cluster.
 The OS on these Pi's is RASPBIAN STRETCH WITH DESKTOP released on